Generic selectors

 In 2013, the club were forced to play their home matches elsewhere due to an ongoing rent dispute, returning to the ground in 2014.
 But, after Rugby Union side Wasps purchased the arena, Coventry were again required to leave the site for another two seasons.
 Eventually, the issue was settled and the Sky Blues have called the CSB Arena home again since 2021.

-At the time of construction, the CSB Arena was incredibly modern, highlighted by the fact that it was the first cashless stadium in the whole of the United Kingdom.
+The CSB Arena was incredibly modern when it was built, and this is highlighted by the fact that it was the first cashless stadium in the whole of the United Kingdom.

 A general view of the Cardiff City Stadium